Serial Experiments Lain: Broadcast and release history

 The anime series was licensed in North America by Pioneer Entertainment (later Geneon USA) on VHS and DVD in 1999.
-However, the company closed its USA division in December 2007 and the series went out-of-print as a result.
-However, at Anime Expo 2010, North American distributor Funimation announced that it had obtained the license to the series and re-released it in 2012.
+In December 2002, TechTV announced that Serial Experiments Lain would air on the channel as part of its Anime Unleashed programming block, with the series making its debut on January 21, 2003.
+The original home releases went out-of-print in December 2007 when Geneon closed its USA division.
+At Anime Expo 2010, North American distributor Funimation announced that it had obtained the license to the series and re-released it in 2012.
+The anime series returned to US television on October 15, 2012, on the Funimation Channel.